sakshamsharma/my-configs/.info/ShellCommands.md

-Some less known shell commands
+Linux tips and tricks
 ------------------------------

-I'll be listing a few shell tricks in this file, gathered from experience with shell projects, or from the book 'The Linux Bible'
+I'll be listing a few Linux tricks in this file, gathered from my own (often destructive) experiences, or from the book 'The Linux Bible'

 **Some nice commands**\n